128technology/docs/docs/intro_installation_byol_azure_conductor.md

 To login to the instance via SSH, use `t128` as the username and the SSH public key provided in the template.

 ### Cloud-init Onboarding
-When launching an instance using CLI or Powershell or while using automation the following user-data section can be leveraged to setup the onboarding data for the instance.
+When launching an instance using the CLI, Powershell, or while using automation, the following user-data section can be leveraged to setup the onboarding data for the instance.
 Additionally, this method can be used to further customize the conductor onboarding configuration.

 ```
 #cloud-config